 - council administration.

-The group runs programs such as:
+The group conducts programs such as:

-- Keep Your Distance Campaign (Finalist for the IPWEA SA 2012 Road Safety Award)
+- Keep Your Distance Campaign (Finalist for the IPWEA SA 2012 Road Safety Award).

 Find out more information here about joining.